SEAPUNK/socketeer/docs/api/ClientAbstract.md

 * `method: isOpen()`: Whether the socket's readyState is `OPEN`
 * `method: isClosing()`: Whether the socket's readyState is `CLOSING`
 * `method: isClosed()`: Whether the socket's readyState is `CLOSED`
+* `event: error(err, connectionError)`: Whenever an error occurs.
+    - If the error is an error related to the WebSocket connection, then `connectionError` will be true.
+    - If `connectionError` is true, then the `close` event will be called immediately afterwards.
+    - Connection errors are emits only once per connection.
+    - Does **NOT** get emit if the error is a connection error, and the connection is a session resume attempt.
+* `event: close(code, message, error)`: Whenever the connection closes.
+    - `code` and `message` are the WebSocket `CloseEvent`'s close code and reason, respectively.
+    - `error` only exists if the connection is closing due to an error.
+    - Emits only once per connection.
+    - Does **NOT** get emit if the connection is a session resume attempt.
+    - Does **NOT** get emit if `_doNotEmitClose` is set to `true`.

 **Private API (development reference)**